How we ‘ditched the corporate world’ to lead a nomadic way of life.

 This is our story albeit a long one so grab a coffee, a beer or a chilled glass of wine, settle back and enjoy.

 For over 30 years Corporations got the better of us.
 We worked 48 weeks out of 52 weeks, we gave our heart and soul to companies.
 A 40-hour week was something that was written on our employment contract and never adhered to.
-Our work life spread all over the globe from the UK, Australia to Asia.
+Our work-life spread all over the globe from the UK, Australia to Asia.

 1989 and 1991 were the highlights of our lives, our two gorgeous boys, Rob and James, were born.
 We worked hard, played hard and travelled well from that time on as a family.
 We wanted to give them the best we could afford.
 Our happiness was seeing our boys growing up with confidence, where they could believe in themselves and live their lives to the fullest.
 We believe we have achieved that.

-When they grew up and flew the nest our lives still evolved around Corporations.
+When they grew up and flew the nest our lives still revolved around Corporations.
 Little did we know that our eldest son Rob’s Gap Year in 2012 would change the way we would think about life forever.
 Rob left it a little late in his life to take his Gap Year.
 At 22 he left Sydney, Australia to travel the world for 12 months.
 Most Australians take a gap year when they finish school at around 18.

 We never thought we would be grateful for Facebook!
 Facebook allowed us to ‘stalk him’ and live his experiences daily.
 We shared his elation at trekking Machu Picchu and joined him in the festivities of Carnivale in Rio all from the comfort of our sofa back home in Sydney.
 Our emotions running high when he had not posted for a few days, not realising that he was camping in the middle of Patagonia somewhere with no Wi-Fi access.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).